August Nitschke: Dialogue with the natural sciences

 Nitschke's early works were from the era of the investiture controversy, Staufer Sicily, and source studies of the 13th century.
-Together with Golo Mann, he published the "Propylaea World History" from 1960–1964.
+Together with Golo Mann, he published the "Propylaea World History" from 1960 to 1964.
 Working at a university with a focus on engineering led him to ask about the historical conditions of scientific knowledge and technical action.
 For decades he has successfully sought dialogue with the natural and engineering sciences.
 This resulted in cooperation in the form of joint courses, conferences and publications.
 With two radio colleges on the methodology of historical research and on the culture of the turn of the century (1900) Nitschke reached a broad public.

 Historical behavior research

 His efforts to achieve methodical communication with the natural sciences led him to "historical behavior research", which later led to "historical anthropology".
 In doing so, he focused on the historical change in physical and space-oriented behavior as a mirror of social and political change.
 The observation and description of human behavior beyond intentions, justifications and so-called worldviews should make historical processes measurable in a certain way.
 As fields of observation he mainly used art, dance, sports, games, descriptions of nature and fairy tales.
 Pioneering works in this direction are: